vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 ## Why throttler

 Vitess uses MySQL with asynchronous or semi-synchronous replication.
 In these modes, each shard has a primary that applies changes and logs them to the binary log.
-The replicas for that shard will get binary log entires from the primary, potentially acknowledge them (if semi-synchronous replication is enabled), and apply them.
+The replicas for that shard will get binary log entries from the primary, potentially acknowledge them (if semi-synchronous replication is enabled), and apply them.
 A running replica normally applies the entires as soon as possile, unless it is stopped or configured to delay.
 However, if the replica is busy (e.g. by serving traffic), then it may not have the resources (disk IO, CPU) to apply events in a timely fashion, and can therefore start lagging.

 Maintaining low replication lag is important in production: